 This chapter describes how to set up the router on your local area network (LAN) and connect to the Internet.
-You will find out how to configure your wireless router for Internet access.
+You will find out how to configure your wireless router for Internet access using the Setup Wizard configuration assistant.
+Alternatively, you can use other procedures in this chapter to manually configure your Internet connection.